kebdane/cse15l-lab-reports/Lab1.md

 [user@sahara ~/lecture1]$
 ```
 - The working directory when the command was run was the lecture1 directory.
-- running the `cat` command with a path to a file was a succes.
+- running the `cat` command with a path to a file was a success.
 It printed "Hello World!" since `cat` command was meant to read and print the prompted file contents.
 - the output was not an error as it produced its expected output of reading and printing a file content.